ComPHPPuebla/restful-extensions/README.md

-# Restful extensions
+# RESTful extensions

 Extensions to create RESTful APIs.

-Run the examples in the "examples~ folder.
-You will have to first try the Symfony Console Commands in order to create the test database (SQLite), load data, and try the examples.
+Run the examples in the `examples` folder.
+You will have to first use one of the Symfony Console Commands in order to create the test database (SQLite), and load some data.

 ```bash
 $ ./bin/cli dbal:database:create